chbisw07/SigmaTrader/docs/sigma_trader_impl_report.md

 Planned tasks: `S12_G04_TB001`

 - Design a configuration-driven approach for platform-specific alert mappings:
-  - External JSON/YAML files describing how to interpret TradingView payloads for each platform (e.g., Zerodha, Fyers, CoinDCX) into the normalized internal schema.
+  - External JSON/YAML files describing how to interpret alert payloads (from TradingView or other sources) for each platform/broker into the normalized internal schema:
+    - Symbol mapping per broker:
+      - Rules for deriving `broker_symbol`/`broker_exchange` from TV symbols (e.g., NSE/BSE equities vs F&O contracts).
+      - Optional explicit overrides for instruments where broker codes diverge from TV.
+    - Field mapping:
+      - How to extract `side`, `qty`, `price`, `product`, `alert_type`, and `reason` from each platform’s alert format.
+      - Required vs optional fields for a safe order (e.g., side/qty/symbol must be present; product/price can default).
-  - Keep the initial implementation code-centric for Zerodha but structure it so new platforms can be added largely via configuration rather than touching core logic.
+  - Keep the initial Zerodha implementation code-centric but structure it so new platforms (Fyers, CoinDCX, internal signal generators) can be added largely via configuration rather than touching core logic.